David Sheldon Boone: Arrest and indictment

 Boone was arrested October 10, 1998, at a hotel outside Washington, D.C. after being lured from his home in Western Germany to the United States in an FBI sting operation.
-He was charged with selling Top Secret classified documents to Soviet agents 1988 to 1991, including a 600-page manual describing U.S. reconnaissance programs and a listing of nuclear targets in Russia.
+He was charged with selling Top Secret classified documents to Soviet agents from 1988 to 1991, including a 600-page manual describing U.S. reconnaissance programs and a listing of nuclear targets in Russia.

 Boone was indicted on three counts: one for conspiracy to commit espionage and the other two related to his alleged passing of two Top Secret documents to his Soviet handler.
 Boone pleaded guilty to conspiracy December 18, and was sentenced 26 February 1999, to 24 years and four months in prison.
 Under a plea agreement Boone was also required to forfeit $52,000 and a hand-held scanner he used to copy documents.

 David Sheldon Boone, Federal Bureau of Prisons (BOP)#43671-083, was released on January 14, 2020.